p5kw4r/bc-interoperability/README.md

 >>> text_retrieved = retrieve(tx_hash)
 ```

-Alternatively, the module comes with integration for MultiChain and Bitcoin.
+The module comes with integration for MultiChain and Bitcoin.
 Use `Blockchain.MULTICHAIN`, resp. `Blockchain.BITCOIN`.